ikhvostenkov/blog/content/about/index.en.md

 {{< solid-separator >}}

 {{< style "font-size: 1.3em; line-height: 1.3; word-spacing: 1.3px;" >}}
-If you’d like to get in touch with me, you can send an email to:
+If you’d like to get in touch with me, you can email:

 <ikhvostenkov@gmail.com>
 {{< /style >}}